ismasan/persistent/README.markdown

 Persistent::Store wraps Standard library's PStore to save objects to the filesystem in a transaction.

 Persistent::Store itself quacks like a Hash (:[], :[]=, :fetch, :delete and :each) so you can use a Hash, Memcached, another wrapper like Moneta (http://github.com/wycats/moneta/tree/master) or you own object store.

+## Installation

+This is so tiny that you can just copy the lib/persistent.rb and lib/persistent/store.rb files in you project (or clone them of course).

+You can also use it as a gem:

+    sudo gem install ismasan-persistent

+And then in your code:

+    require 'rubygems'
+    require 'persistent'

+    class SomeClass
+      include Persistent
+      ...
+    end